Please take a few moments to acquaint yourself with our guest tips and guidelines, or download a PDF version of our guest guidelines.

 No pets are allowed on campus.
 Certified companion animals and guide dogs are permitted.

-► Complimentary tea and coffee are available in the community building from 7:00AM – 7:00PM daily.
-Coffee and tea supplies are also available in the guest kitchen in Chalet #2 and can be made by guests anytime.
+- Complimentary tea and coffee are available in the community building from 7AM – 7PM daily.
+Coffee and tea supplies are also available in the guest kitchen in Chalet #2 and can be made by guests at anytime.

-We aim to be a smoke-free campus.
-However, there are two designated smoking areas, one on each side of the campus (in front of the West Room on the west campus and behind the main kitchen on the east side of campus).
+We aim to be a smoke-free campus, however there are two designated smoking areas.
+One is in front of the West Room in the lodging area and a second smoking area is to the side of the Community Building (dining hall).
 Please use the smoking bins provided and do not litter butts.

-► We do not allow the use of candles inside or outside our buildings unless they are in a proper votive holder that can be purchased at the bookstore.
+- We do not allow the use of candles inside or outside our buildings unless they are in a proper votive holder that can be purchased through reception.

 - Check yourself for deer ticks after walking on the trails or in grassy areas.
 If you get bitten, save the tick and you may want to have it analyzed for Lyme disease.
 Tick kits are located in the community kitchen in Chalet #2.